2 indicted for election fraud in New Jersey council race

 Election fraud is a second-degree crime, punishable by a prison sentence of up to 10 years upon conviction.

+Paul Brickfield, Mendez’s attorney, said Wednesday his client intends to plead not guilty and “has maintained his innocence from day one and looks forward to clearing his name.”

-A message was left Wednesday with an attorney representing Mendez.
-Jackson’s attorney said he was reviewing the indictment and declined to comment.
+Jackson’s attorney, Theodore Kyles Jr., said he was reviewing the indictment and declined to comment.

 Two other men, Shelim Khalique of Wayne, and Abu Rayzen of Prospect Park, also were charged by criminal complaint last year and their cases are pending.